Home

 In art she was shown as a beautiful, young Goddess.

-For pictures of Venus including the famous painting Birth of Venus by Sandro Botticelli and photo's of ancient statues please follow the link.
+For pictures of this goddess including the famous painting Birth of Venus by Sandro Botticelli and photo's of ancient statues please follow the link.

 Sacred Animals: Snake.